vcsjones/vcsjones.dev/_posts/2016-10-17-crypto-in-dotnet-core.md

 # ECC Keys

-One of the things missing from .NET Core right now is an easy wait to work with ECC keys.
+One of the things missing from .NET Core right now is an easy way to work with ECC keys.
 In the desktop .NET Framework, `CngKey` is available for loading a persisted key from a KSP (like an HSM). .NET Core expected you to work with ECC keys mostly in conjunction with an algorithm, like ECDSA.
 If the private key